-During peak season many teams slide into the same cycle:
+During a peak, many teams slide into the same cycle:

 - Agents handle only urgent or angry customers